sage-code/eve/manual/structure.md

 **using exit**

-Using exit in main() will end script execution.
+Using exit in main() will end module execution.

 **Example:**
 ```